 As described in the BRN reports for "Synthesis Science" and "Quantum Materials" (mentioned earlier), accelerating the discovery of quantum materials with new approaches integrating emerging theoretical, computational, and in situ characterization tools to achieve directed synthesis with real-time adaptive control is a key BES priority.
 Atomically-thin, two-dimensional materials have emerged as a platform for the theme science at CNMS because they are computationally tractable and because each atom can be imaged individually.
-The explosion of interest in atomically-thin two-dimensional crystals worldwide has been addressed at CNMS through the development of several custom-built, in-house tools for the vapor transport growth of the most popular emerging new materials, especially the transition metal dichalcogenides (TMDs), including GaSe, MoSe2, MoS2, WSe2, and WS2 as well as doped variants, alloys, and heterostructures.
-CNMS is very closely collaborating with the program "Growth Mechanisms and Controlled Synthesis of Nanomaterials" within the Synthesis and Processing Sciences area of
+The explosion of interest in atomically-thin two-dimensional crystals worldwide has been addressed at CNMS through the development of several custom-built, in-house tools for the vapor transport growth of the most popular emerging new materials, especially the transition metal dichalcogenides (TMDs), including GaSe, MoSe2, MoSe2, WSe2, and WS2 as well as doped variants, alloys, and heterostructures.
+CNMS is very closely collaborating with the program "Growth Mechanisms and and for the users.
+These interactions are highly synergistic and allow each program (MSED and SUFD) to benefit from the understanding and instrumentation that is being developed separately.

-MSED, which has developed alternative synthesis strategies.
-This FWP addresses very fundamental aspects of understanding the formation of nanomaterials from their basic building blocks - an understanding that leads to capabilities to synthesis the materials needed for this work and for the users.
-These interactions are highly synergistic and allow each program (MSED and
+Controlled Synthesis of Nanomaterials" within the Synthesis and Processing Sciences area of MSED, which has developed alternative synthesis strategies.
+This FWP addresses very fundamental aspects of understanding the formation of nanomaterials from their basic building blocks - an understanding that leads to capabilities to synthesis the materials needed for this work